How to Wire a Pure Resonance Audio 70 Volt Commercial Speaker Sound System

 What is a 70 Volt Speaker System, and Where is it used?

-70-volt speaker systems are most often found in commercial environments such as restaurants, retail stores, fitness gyms, offices, conference rooms, and schools.
+70-volt speaker systems are often found in commercial environments such as restaurants, retail stores, fitness gyms, offices, conference rooms, and schools.
 They differ from the home theater systems you may be more familiar with, as there is virtually no limit to the number of speakers that can be used.
-Commercial sound systems permit you to run as few or as many speakers as needed, which allows for easy expansion in the future.
+Commercial sound systems permit you to run as few or as many speakers as needed, allowing for easy future expansion.

 Pure Resonance Audio commercial sound equipment is built for the demands of operation 24 hours a day, 365 days a year.
 The 70v sound system has features designed specifically for commercial utilization, such as priority mic ducking, paging capabilities, and built-in Bluetooth.